oSoc20/SerendipityEngine/Handover_document.md

 - Determenig if a POI retrieved from the OPOI API belongs to a certain city / village Based on the OPOI API working with the tiles, it is possible that these tiles contain multiple towns, thus resulting in a respone with POIs from multiple towns.
 Because not all POI objects in the API response contain an address, it is hard to differenciate between these towns.
 The costly solution would be to iterate trough all POIs and make a reverseGeoCoding API request with the coordinate of the POI.

+- It would be great to have an overview of all types of POIs contained in the OPOI dataset.
+Having an overview of all types, their @type and maybe @hasTag would be helpfull to quickly find data that fits your usecase.